 Their answer would have been that ECC is running the supply chains of the largest companies in the world, so the scenario above is nothing they have not done.
-The study is not clear that the company moved from ECC, they may have moved from another ERP system.
-But this study is trying to make the burning platform to move to S/4HANA when almost all the large supply chains using SAP in the world presently are running ECC.
+The study is not precise that the company moved from ECC; they may have moved from another ERP system.
+But this study is trying to make the burning platform to move to S/4HANA when almost all the vast supply chains using SAP in the world presently are running ECC.

 S/4HANA Provides Real-Time Inventories?